Wireless4024/pacutil/readme.md

 # Pacman Util (WIP)

 This is a utility to help you to manage packages in your arch linux.
-> Currently, hardcoded to move all CachyOS package to arch's default instead.

 # Dependency